 A routine should be established to keep the hydraulic system as free from dirt as possible.
 All unused couplers must be sealed with dust covers.
 All hose connections must be free of dirt and grime.
 Any equipment attached to the cylinder must be kept clean.
-Change the hydraulilc fluid as recommended or sooner if the fluid becomes contaminated (never exceed 300 hours).
+Use only hydraulic fluid and change as recommended or sooner if the fluid becomes contaminated (never exceed 300 hours).